Jake-Analyst/HR-Analytics-SQL-Project/README.md

 - Are men and women paid equally for similar roles?
 - What does the company’s age distribution look like?

-This analysis answers these questions using SQL — no extra tools, just logic and clean data manipulation.
+This analysis answers these questions using SQL,no extra tools, just logic and clean data manipulation.

 ## Methodology